InspectProInspectPro

 In Australia, fire safety regulations vary by state.
 NSW requires Annual Fire Safety Statements under the Environmental Planning and Assessment Regulation.
 Victoria mandates Essential Safety Measures reporting under the Building Regulations 2018.
 Queensland requires fire safety compliance under the Building Fire Safety Regulation 2008.
 Each jurisdiction has specific requirements for which systems must be inspected, how often, and what documentation is required.

-InspectPro handles this complexity with system-by-system inspection sections.
-Instead of working from a generic checklist, you document each fire system independently — its components, condition, test results, defects, and compliance status.
-Photos are captured and annotated within the relevant section, so the final report is organised by system rather than by the order you happened to walk through the building.
+InspectPro handles this complexity with customisable inspection sections you configure for each fire system.
+Instead of working from a generic checklist, you document each fire system independently — its components, condition, test results, defects, and your findings.
+Photos are captured and documented within the relevant section, so the final report is organised by system rather than by the order you happened to walk through the building.

 Building owners and facility managers need clear reporting on fire safety compliance.
-They need to know which systems passed, which failed, what defects were found, and what remedial work is required before the next BWOF or fire safety statement.
-InspectPro produces exactly that — a structured, photo-rich report that makes compliance status unmistakable and remediation actions specific.
+They need to know which systems were found in order, which had defects, what was found, and what remedial work is required before the next BWOF or fire safety statement.
+InspectPro produces exactly that — a structured, photo-rich report that makes findings and remediation actions clear and specific.

 System-by-system fire safety checklists

-InspectPro structures your fire safety inspection by system — fire alarm and detection, sprinklers, hose reels and hydrants, extinguishers, emergency lighting, exit signage, fire doors, smoke control, and evacuation schemes.
+InspectPro lets you configure sections for each fire system you need to document — fire alarm and detection, sprinklers, hose reels and hydrants, extinguishers, emergency lighting, exit signage, fire doors, smoke control, and evacuation schemes.
 Each section covers the components, tests, and compliance criteria relevant to that system.
-For BWOF inspections in New Zealand, align sections with the specified systems in the building compliance schedule.
+For BWOF inspections in New Zealand, align your configurable sections with the specified systems in the building compliance schedule.
 For Australian fire safety statements, match sections to the essential safety measures required by your state regulation.

 Fire system defects need precise documentation.
-InspectPro lets you photograph fire safety components and annotate images on your phone — circle a smoke detector with a damaged housing, draw arrows to corrosion on a sprinkler pipe fitting, label an emergency light that failed its discharge test, mark a fire door where the intumescent seal is missing.
-Each annotated photo provides clear evidence of the defect and its location, making it straightforward for fire protection contractors to identify and rectify the issue.
+InspectPro lets you photograph fire safety components and add comments to images on your phone — add comments noting a smoke detector with a damaged housing, corrosion on a sprinkler pipe fitting, an emergency light that failed its discharge test, or a fire door where the intumescent seal is missing.
+Each commented and tagged photo provides clear evidence of the defect and its location, making it straightforward for fire protection contractors to identify and rectify the issue.

 Professional compliance reports for BWOF and fire safety statements

-Your fire safety report needs to clearly communicate the compliance status of every system in the building.
-InspectPro compiles your findings into a branded PDF with system-by-system documentation, annotated photos, test results, compliance outcomes, a defect summary with remediation requirements, and your overall assessment.
+Your fire safety report needs to clearly document findings for every system in the building.
+InspectPro compiles your inspection findings into a branded PDF with system-by-system documentation, commented and tagged photos, test results, defect documentation with remediation requirements, and your overall assessment.
 The report supports BWOF applications in New Zealand, Annual Fire Safety Statements in NSW, Essential Safety Measures reporting in Victoria, and equivalent compliance documentation in other states.

 How fire safety inspections work with InspectPro

 Set up the inspection.
 Enter the building address, owner or facility manager details, and the applicable compliance framework (BWOF in New Zealand, Annual Fire Safety Statement in NSW, Essential Safety Measures in Victoria, or the relevant state regulation).
-InspectPro creates structured sections for each fire system — fire alarm panel and detectors, sprinkler system, fire hose reels and hydrants, portable extinguishers, emergency lighting, exit signage, fire doors, smoke control and stairwell pressurisation, and evacuation scheme.
-Add or remove sections to match the specified systems in the building's compliance schedule.
+You then create sections for each fire system you need to document — fire alarm panel and detectors, sprinkler system, fire hose reels and hydrants, portable extinguishers, emergency lighting, exit signage, fire doors, smoke control and stairwell pressurisation, evacuation scheme, or any other system in the building's compliance schedule.

 Inspect system by system.
 Work through each fire system methodically.
 Photograph components directly in InspectPro— alarm panels, detector heads, sprinkler heads, hose reel cabinets, emergency light fittings, exit signs, fire door hardware.
-Annotate photos to highlight defects — circle a damaged detector head, draw arrows to a corroded sprinkler pipe, label a fire door with a faulty self-closer.
-Record test results, condition notes, and compliance status for each component.
+Add comments to photos to highlight defects — add comments noting a damaged detector head, a corroded sprinkler pipe, or a fire door with a faulty self-closer.
+Record test results, condition notes, and your findings for each component.

 Generate the compliance report.
-When you've completed the inspection, generate a branded PDF with system-by-system findings, annotated photos, test results, compliance status for each system, a defect summary with remediation requirements, and your overall assessment.
+When you've completed the inspection, generate a branded PDF with system-by-system findings, commented and tagged photos, test results, system-by-system findings summary, defect documentation with remediation requirements, and your overall assessment.
 Send the report to the building owner or facility manager before you leave the site.
 The documentation supports the building's BWOF application, Annual Fire Safety Statement, or Essential Safety Measures report.

 Frequently asked questions